In the beginning along with mankind Prajapati created sacrifice and said: “By this shall you increase: this shall be the granter of desires” (3:10).

 Fostering the gods

-“‘The gods, nourished by the sacrifice, will indeed give you desired enjoyments; he who enjoys these gifts while not offering to them in return, is a thief” (3:12).
+“The gods, fostered by sacrifice, will give you desired enjoyments.
+But he who enjoys the gods’ gifts without offering to them is a thief” (3:12).

 In India there is the concept of prasad (literally: grace), that which has been first offered to God and then partaken of by the devotee.
 It is believed that the essence of the offering has been received by God and replaced with divine energy which greatly purifies and uplifts whoever partakes of the prasad.
 Miracles, such as healing, have taken place at the consumption of prasad, and many notice a definite increase in spiritual awareness after eating prasad.